Here is a little little list to check off before travelling, or even while beginning to plan your trip, to Japan.

 ロ Have I measured my feet in centimetres if I plan to buy shoes so I know my size?
 Also, if I’m travelling with children do I know their height and weight in kgs and cms? ( This is useful when buying children’s clothing and also helpful if looking to ride amusement park rides at Tokyo Disneyland or Tokyo Disneysea.)

-*Please note that the new section of TOKYO DISNEYSEA ( Tangled and Frozen and Peter Pan section called “Fantasy Springs” is opening on June 6th.
+*Please note that the new section of TOKYO DISNEYSEA ( Tangled and Frozen and Peter Pan section called “Fantasy Springs” opened on June 6th.
 If you decide to visit in June it can go one of two ways

 1) If you are a hard core Disney fan and don’t mind waiting hours and hours – you could be one of the first people to enter this new section